 No one wants to receive that dreaded rejection letter when applying for a Canada visa.
-There is however an upside to receiving that letter.
+There is an upside to receiving one, though.
 It will give you or your visa consultant the information needed to determine why your visa was denied and strengthen your reapplication.
-That’s right, just because your visa is denied, it does not necessarily mean that you can’t get a visa for Canada.
+That's right!
+Just because your visa has been denied, does not necessarily mean you can't get a Canadian visa.

 Top Reasons Your Visa for Canada Could Get Denied

 When you apply for a Canadian visa or an Electronic Travel Authorization (eTA), or once you get to a Canadian port of entry, a Canadian immigration official will make the call on whether you will be allowed into Canada.

 Reasons for having your Canada visa application rejected could range from not having the correct documents to simply not meeting the minimum requirements of the visa program.
 Below are some of the most common reasons for having your entry to Canada denied.

 Most Common Reasons For Having Your Canadian Visa Application Denied

 - Failure to provide proper and accurate supporting documents

 - Failure to show adequate financial resources to finance your travel to and stay in Canada

 - Failure to meet international security standards, such as in cases where the applicant has a criminal background

 - Failure to meet health standards